unity3d-jp/UnityChanToonShaderVer2_Project/com.unity.toonshader/Documentation~/en/index_en.md

 <img width = "800" src="../images/UT2018_UTS2_SuperTips_14.png">

 The RimLight is generally shown around the objects edges from the camera’s perspective.
-In UTS2, you can adjust where the rim light is shown in relation to where the main light is. (‘LightDirection Mask’)
+In Unity Toon Shader, you can adjust where the rim light is shown in relation to where the main light is. (‘LightDirection Mask’)

 You can also set RimLight in the opposite direction of the light source.
 You can also render “light reflection” with ‘Add Antipodean_RimLight’.